rum-lang/rum-docs-theme/README.rst

-Python Docs Sphinx Theme
+Rum Docs Sphinx Theme
 =========================

-This is the theme for the Python documentation.
+This is the theme for the Rum documentation.

-Note that when adopting this theme, you're also borrowing an element of the trust and credibility established by the CPython core developers over the years.
-That's fine, and you're welcome to do so for other Python community projects if you so choose, but please keep in mind that in doing so you're also choosing to accept some of the responsibility for maintaining that collective trust.

-To use the theme, install it into your docs build environment via ``pip`` (preferably in a virtual environment).
+It is a fork of `python-docs-theme <https://github.com/python/python-docs-theme>`_, with modifications to suit the Rum programming language.

+The forked version of :code:`python-docs-theme` is licensed under the Python Software Foundation License (PSFL).
+Any modifications made are licensed under the Mozilla Public License, version 2 (MPL 2.0).

+Copies of the PSFL and the MPL 2.0 are included with this project at :code:`LICENSE_PSFL` and :code:`LICENSE_MPL` respectively.

+To use this theme:

 1. Create and activate a virtual environment::